vineetma/salesforce_trailhead/index.md

 ## Use of data from org

 This is not enabled by default.
 All inserts/updates to org data is temporary and is discarded as soon as tests end.
 It can be enabled by passing argument to ```isTest(SeeAllData = true)```

+## Use of Asynchronous Programming

+Four types:

+* Future -- Timing is not guaranteed
+* Batchable -- Large records, maintenance kind of activity
+* Queueable -- Can sequence
+* Scheduled -- Schedule at particular time

+Testing in this:

+Two new directives learnt:

+* @testSetup
+* testmethod (if written before the return type)

+Class must implement for batchable functionality:

+* start
+ * this returns Database.QueryLocator
+ * getQueryLocator is a useful function here which would contain SOQL to fetch the records to be used
+ * this contains argument -- 'Database.BatchableContext

+* execute
+ * this intakes BatchableContext as the argument and also the scope which would be List of the records of type that are returned in start

+* finish
+ * Use AsynJobQueue to query the status of all the jobs and print, once all is done

+For all the asynchronous jobs, use startTest and stopTest to ensure that asynchronous work is done synchronously.